African art > African statues : tribal fetish, maternity > Buyu Statue

 Lustrous black brown patina, minor abrasions and crazing.

-Migratory flows have mixed within the same territories of the Bembe, Lega, Buyu (Buye) or Boyo, Binji and Bangubangu.
-The Basikasingo , considered by some to be a Buyu sub-clan, are not, however, of Bembe origin, Biebuyck's work having made it possible to trace their history.
-Organized into lineages, they borrowed the Bwami association from the Lega.
-The bembé and boyo tribal traditions are relatively similar: they venerate the spirits of nature, of water specifically in the Boyo, but also the heroic ancestors, whose will is sought through divinatory rites.
-The hunt is also an opportunity to make sacrifices in gratitude to the entities from which one has begged for favor and protection.
+Migratory flows have mixed within the same territories Bembe, Lega, Buyu (Buye) or Boyo, Binji and Bangubangu.
+The Basikasingo, considered by some to be a Buyu sub-clan, are however not of Bembe origin, Biebuyck's work having made it possible to trace their history.
+Organized into lineages, they borrowed the association of Bwami from the Lega.
+The Bembe and Boyo tribal traditions are relatively similar: they venerate the spirits of nature, water specifically among the Boyo, but also the heroic ancestors, whose will we seek to know by means of divinatory rites.
+The hunt is also an opportunity to perform sacrifices of gratitude towards the entities whose favor and protection have been requested.

-Their masks are rare and their function little documented.
+Their masks are rare and their function poorly documented.

 This item is sold with its certificate of authenticity